 No. Unlike Red Hat Enterprise Linux subscriptions—which can be run as 1 physical instance or 2 virtual instances—Add-Ons must be attached to either a single physical or virtual instance.

-Red Hat Enterprise Linux Extended Life-Cycle Support Add-On extends the support period of a Red Hat Enterprise Linux update once a product has been retired, 1 year at a time.
+Red Hat Enterprise Linux Extended Life Cycle Support Add-On extends the support period of a Red Hat Enterprise Linux update once a product has been retired, 1 year at a time.
 It lets you continue receiving security fixes and selected urgent priority bug fixes on major versions of Red Hat Enterprise Linux for a defined period of time.
-Extended Life-Cycle Support is only applicable to the last minor release of the given major release.
+Extended Life Cycle Support is only applicable to the last minor release of the given major release.
 This Add-On is applicable to standard or premium subscriptions only and can't be applied to self-support subscriptions.
-Learn more about the Enterprise Linux Extended Life-Cycle Support Add-On.
+Learn more about the Red Hat Enterprise Linux Extended Life Cycle Support Add-On.

 Red Hat Enterprise Linux Smart Management Add-On is required for each Red Hat Enterprise Linux system you want to manage with Red Hat Satellite.
 It lets users group sets of systems and manage them as 1 instead of treating them individually.
 This Add-On includes modules to manage, patch, configure, and control development, test, and production systems run on Red Hat Enterprise Linux.

 Red Hat Enterprise Linux High Availability Add-On allows a service to fail over from 1 node to another with no apparent interruption to cluster clients, evicting faulty nodes during transfer to prevent data corruption.
 This Add-On can be configured for most applications (both off-the-shelf and custom) and virtual guests, and supports up to 16 nodes.
-The High-Availability Add-On features a cluster manager, lock management, fencing, command-line cluster configuration, and a Conga administration tool.
+The Red Hat Enterprise Linux High Availability Add-On features a cluster manager, lock management, fencing, command-line cluster configuration, and a Conga administration tool.

 Red Hat Enterprise Linux Resilient Storage Add-On lets users access the same storage device over a network—using either shared storage or a clustered file system—through a pool of data that's available to each server in a group.
 Each server in a cluster has direct access to a shared block device over a local storage area network (SAN) of up to 100 terabytes.
 This Add-On includes the Global File System 2 to support concurrent access, a cluster-wide locking mechanism to arbitrate storage access, a POSIX-compliant file system across 16 nodes, and Clustered Samba or Common Internet File System for Windows environments.